- May 11, 2016

 About

-Catyph: The Kunci Experiment is a single player action adventure game with a science fiction theme.
+Catyph: The Kunci Experiment is a single player action adventure game with mystery and science fiction themes.
 It was developed by Simon Says: Play! and was released on May 11, 2016.
-It received neutral reviews from players.
+It received mostly positive reviews from players.

 CATYPH is a First Person Adventure game (Myst-like), part of a sci-fi series named The Black Cube (ASA: A Space Adventure...).
 Visit Tytaah, a moon of Catyph divided into 7 regions, and try to save your home planet Terra by solving the challenging puzzles of the mysterious Germinal.